 The Council responded via twitter to our tweet asking them about the future of the five remaining mosaics and they replied "We'll consider attempting to preserve mosaics in the New Town at a suitable location, subject to discussion with stakeholders"

 There were originally eight mosaic roses installed in the 1980s, but only five still exist and we feel that this one (six of eight) should be restored to its rightful place, on Rose Street.
 We have contacted the artist and she was not consulted by the Council as they stated she had been and would love to see this piece of work return to its rightful place.

-The purchase of the mosaic by the private donors will be complete soon.
+The purchase of the mosaic by the private donors IS NOW COMPLETE (30th May).
 Brick and Stone kindly reduced the price of the mosaic so that their costs were covered as they also wish this to be reinstated to its former position in Rose Street.

 We require funds to restore it to its former glory.

 The company at this time have estimated this to be around £1500.

 If we secured the funds to restore it, we would seek planning permission to have it reinstated after its restoration.

 We have already asked re the need for planning permission and got a positive response (edited).

 "If planning permission was required for their reinstatement, it would be granted without question (especially as there are other 'identical' features at broadly similar sections in Rose Street currently).
 Secondly, I don't really see the difference between the removal of the current paviors & their replacement with setts (if that's what's happening now between Hanover & Frederick St) - which demonstrably does not require planning permission, then whether the pavoirs / tarmac sections are replaced with setts or a combination of sets & mosaics doesn't seem to be materially different"